When Is a Permit Required?

 - Fines from Fairfax County code enforcement

-- Required to retroactively permit (with penalties) or demolish
+- Required to retroactively permit (with penalties), correct unsafe work through deck repair, or demolish

 - Insurance won't cover injuries or damage on unpermitted structures